 - One controversy that arose from DC Comics' recent New Universe reboot was Teen Titans member Starfire (featured in Red Hood and the Outlaws) being reduced from Action Girl into a slutty Ms. Fanservice.
 Even the 7-year-old daughter of a comics fan complained about how Star spent the whole comic posing in a bikini and never did anything remotely heroic.
 DC's response?
 "Thank you for talking about our comics, but maybe you should monitor what your child reads."

 - There's an English legal anecdote about a judge who was called a "big-nosed bastard cunt" by an angry defendant.
 When his wife was told about this, her response was "but you haven't got a big nose".

 - One of the British politicians jailed over expenses fraud was told by a journalist that people working with him had described him as arrogant, autocratic and rude.
 Right on schedule he said he didn't think he was rude.

 - A YouTube commenter, responding to this video:

 I'm from Orange County, not The OC people, and yes we say like all the time.
 However I'm sick and tired of everyone thinking that we're all blonde and dumb as a brick.
 Many of us are brunette :)

-Nell Gwyn was the mistress of King Charles II of England.
+- Nell Gwyn was the mistress of King Charles II of England.
 When an angry mob stopped her carriage, calling her a "Catholic whore" (they mistook her for Charles' other mistress, Louise de Kérouaille) she replied "Pray, good people, be civil.
 I am the Protestant whore."
 It worked; the mob began to cheer for her instead.

-The British politician Nigel Farage, leader of the UK Independence Party which has faced plenty of criticism for racism due to the tone of their anti-immigration campaigning, was trying to persuade a woman to vote for his party in the upcoming election when he got heckled by a passerby:
+- The British politician Nigel Farage, leader of the UK Independence Party which has faced plenty of criticism for racism due to the tone of their anti-immigration campaigning, was trying to persuade a woman to vote for his party in the upcoming election when he got heckled by a passerby: